johnkstockton/johnkstockton.github.com/_posts/2013-01-04-spark-unit-test.md

   - Spark
 ---

-One of the great things about Spark is the ability to use it on just one machine in "local mode".
-Not only is this useful for trying out spark before setting up a cluster, it makes it easy to use spark in your unit tests.
+One of the great things about Spark is the ability to use it on just one machine in "local mode."
+Not only is this useful for trying out Spark before setting up a cluster, it makes it easy to use Spark in your unit tests.
 It was easy enough to write one test using Spark, but we ran into a couple of issues when we went to integrate them into test suite:

 <!--more-->